gravitational/teleport/README.md

 ### Deploy Teleport

 If you wish to deploy Teleport inside a Docker container:

 ```
 # This command will pull the Teleport container image for version 8
 docker pull public.ecr.aws/gravitational/teleport:8
 ```

 View latest tags on [Amazon ECR Public | gravitational/teleport](https://gallery.ecr.aws/gravitational/teleport)

 ### For Local Testing and Development

 Follow the instructions in the [docker/README](docker/README.md) file.

-To run a full test suite locally, see [the test dependencies list](BUILD_macos.md#local-tests-dependencies)

 ## Building Teleport